Rosalba Carriera Peale

-Rosalba Carriera Peale (1799 – November 15, 1874) was an American portraitist, landscape painter, and lithographer.
+Rosalba Carriera Peale (28 July 1799 – November 15, 1874) was an American portraitist, landscape painter, and lithographer.
 She was the eldest daughter of artist Rembrandt Peale and granddaughter of Charles Willson Peale.

 Early life

 Rosa was born in Philadelphia, Pennsylvania, in 1799 and was named after Rosalba Carriera, a Venetian Rococo artist who specialized in portrait miniatures and pastel.
-She was the eldest of nine children born to Eleanor May (née Short) Peale (1776–1836) and her husband, Rembrandt Peale (1778–1860), an artist and museum keeper who was a prolific portrait painter.
+She was the eldest of nine children born to Eleanor May (née Short) Peale (1776–1836) and her husband, Rembrandt Peale (1778–1860), an artist and museum curator who was a prolific portrait painter.
 After her mother's death in 1836, her father remarried to one of his art students, Harriet Cany, who continued to paint after their marriage in 1840.

-Her paternal grandparents were Rachel (née Brewer Peale and Charles Willson Peale, also a prominent painter.
+Her paternal grandparents were Rachel (née Brewer) Peale and Charles Willson Peale, also a prominent painter.
 Among her large family were many prominent people, including Raphaelle Peale (a painter), Rubens Peale (a museum administrator and artist), Franklin Peale (Chief Coiner at the Philadelphia Mint), and Titian Ramsay Peale (who became a naturalist).